Targeting Guide

 Excluding Internal Traffic

-Internal traffic exclusion (filtering out employees and agencies) is not supported today.
-Internal visitors are included in experiment results.
-In most cases, internal traffic is a small enough percentage that it doesn't materially affect results.
-If internal traffic is significant relative to your total volume, reach out to support@tailorhq.ai to discuss workarounds.
+Internal traffic is included in experiment results.
+For most sites, this is a negligible percentage of total volume and does not materially affect results.
+If internal traffic is significant for your use case, reach out to support@tailorhq.ai and we can discuss options.